 If the situations can’t be repaired, the property resident is required to warn visitors of the danger so they can avoid it.
 If the situation persists, is not addressed or repaired, and no warnings are issued, this is called negligence and it’s the primary reason injury damages are awarded.

 Injuries in your apartment complex are really tricky things.
 If there’s a circumstance that leads to injury in your apartment, you could be held liable.
 For example, if you’ve got friends over, and one of them steps on a nail sticking up from the kitchen floor, it could be held as your fault if you knew it was there and didn’t warn them.

 For your landlord to be held responsible, they must know about the danger, fail to address the situation in a timely manner, and it must be their responsibility.
 All three of these factors must be in place for negligence to be shown.

 For example, let’s say that the banister on the staircase in your building is loose.
 You’re climbing the stairs and it gives way, causing you to fall and hurt yourself.
 Did your landlord know it was loose?
 Did they have enough time to address the problem, or were they only told about it a couple hours ago?
 Finally, is there a clause in your lease that holds the tenants responsible for interior maintenance (unlikely, in this case)?

 If the landlord knew the banister was there, has had ample time to fix it, and it’s not your responsibility to upkeep the facility, then there is a case for negligence there, and you may be entitled to damages.
 However, you’ll need the services of a premises liability lawyer.

 Insurance companies will try all sorts of schemes and tactics to get out of paying injury claims, and you need someone who knows how to prove negligence and who can fight for your rights to the bitter end.
-You’re the victim of an injury; don’t be a victim of insurance companies too.
-Call the law offices of Robert White for a free case consult today.
+If you are suffering from an accident that wasn’t your fault, don’t let insurance companies prolong that suffering.
+Contact Childs Bishop & White for a free case consultation today.